bcroner/getfactors/README.md

 I am temporarily suspending work on this project until a clear insight occurs to me.

-IF this algorithm is the best you can do for 3SAT, then P != NP.
+If this algorithm is the best you can do for 3SAT, then P != NP.